lambdaclass/concrete/ROADMAP.md

 cost.
 Until this passes, the back half of Phases 10-18 is flagged **at-risk**, not green.

+**Scope of the gate.** Phases 7-9 (flagships, proof authoring, audit commands) are NOT gated — they proceed regardless, because they are what the trial runs on and what a negative result would teach against.
+A **fail** verdict does not silently park Phases 10-18 either: it forces an explicit decision recorded in this file — change the bet (redesign the discipline that failed), narrow the audience, or stop — before any Phase 10+ item may start.

 ## Phase 3: ObligationCore Pipeline Consolidation

 Goal: make every proof, contract, runtime-safety, assertion, SMT, policy, audit,